aforoughi1/IntelligentOne/README.md

 ![The BoxPlot](/images/IntelligentOneScreenshot16.png)

 #### The Pearson Correlation Coefficient

-The training data sets can be verified for the correlation between different properties by constructing the Pearson Correlation Coefficients.
+Training datasets can be validated for relationships between variables by calculating the Pearson correlation coefficients, which quantify the linear correlation between pairs of features.
+This statistical measure helps determine whether—and how strongly—two variables are related, guiding effective feature selection and reducing potential multicollinearity in machine learning models.

 ![The PCC](/images/IntelligentOneScreenshot17.png)